Auditing Crypto Cost Basis & Gains: Testing the Calculation, Not Just the Balance (2026)

 How vendor tools support gain testing

 Cryptio and Bitwave compute cost basis and realized gains with configurable methods and expose the underlying lots.
-Confirm the tool exposes method, lots, fee treatment, and the historical population so the calculation is reproducible — the tool computes; the testing and conclusion are the auditor's.
+Confirm the tool exposes the method, the lots, the fee treatment, and the historical population so the calculation is reproducible — the tool computes; the testing and conclusion are the auditor's.

-Wag3s Ledger computes cost basis and realized gains with the configured method, exposing the underlying lots, fee treatment, internal-transfer flags, and valuation source/timestamp with an audit trail — a reproducible calculation — while the testing and conclusion stay the auditor's and tax stays a separate adviser question.
+Wag3s Ledger computes cost basis and realized gains with the configured method, exposing the underlying lots, fee treatment, internal-transfer flags, and valuation source and timestamp with an audit trail.
+That makes the calculation reproducible and traceable for the auditor to test; it does not certify the gain — the testing and conclusion stay the auditor's, and the tax computation stays a separate adviser question.
 See the Ledger product page.

 Further reading